solaeus/dust/README.md

 | Memory        | 32 GB                                 |
 | Rust Version  | 1.91.0-nightly                        |

 The languages used in the benchmarks were chosen because they are invoked in a single command, i.e. they are "interpreted" languages that run directly from source code, rather than being compiled to an executable file.
-See the `bench/addictive_addition` and `bench/addictive_calling directories for the code used.
+See the `bench/addictive_addition` and `bench/addictive_calling` directories for the code used.

-**Addictive Addition** adds the numbers from 1 to 10,000,000 using a loop and and addition operator.
+**Addictive Addition** increments a counter from 0 to 10,000,000 using a loop and and addition operator.

 **Addictive Calling** performs the same logic as "Addictive Addition" but it increments by calling a function rather than using an operator directly.